Open

 Where is the Food Waste Prevention and Diversion: Research and Capacity Building Fund available?

-The Food Waste Prevention and Diversion: Research and Capacity Building Fund program is available the province of Quebec.
+The Food Waste Prevention and Diversion: Research and Capacity Building Fund program is available across Canada.

 Is the Food Waste Prevention and Diversion: Research and Capacity Building Fund a grant, loan, or tax credit?